EcolaTan/Spootify_Data_Extraction/README.md

-# Spootify_Data_Extraction
+# Spootify Data Extraction
-A python script that extracts and group data from an old spootify csv file
+A python script that extracts and group data from an old spootify csv file.
+This was just for practice.

+# Libraries
+- Pandas
+- matplotlib